-Become a culinary connoisseur of Oklahoma and embark on an epicurean adventure across the Sooner State armed with this quick guide to Oklahoma’s top dining destinations.
+Become a culinary connoisseur of Oklahoma and embark on an epicurean adventure across the Sooner State armed with this quick guide to some of Oklahoma’s favorite local dining destinations.

 From extravagant eats to hometown favorites, Oklahoma is bursting with flavor.
 Whether searching for Route 66 diners, small-town cafes, urban bistros or time-honored barbecue joints, this guide gives an exclusive sneak-peek into where the locals go to whet their appetites and satisfy their cravings for home cooking and gourmet treats.
 Take a foodie road trip armed with this handy guide and prepare to tempt your taste buds along Oklahoma’s vast culinary landscape.